What is proper time to spray fence lines and what is best herbicide to use?

 What foliar spray can be used to control algerita?
 IPT along fences

-Concho County Texas rangelands Posted over 3 years ago
+Concho County Texas rangelands Posted almost 4 years ago

 Found growing on vertical rock faces along the upper elevations of the Guadalupe Peak trail in Culberson County Texas.